The Role of the Tutor/Coach

 - Review the Policies & Rules in the TIP manual with the student.

-- Have your student complete the Gallaudet Study Skills Inventory.
+- Have your student complete the Cook Study Skills Checklist.
 Discuss results and make recommendations for your student.
 (Don't forget to applaud their strengths.)

 - English Tutors should ask students for a copy of an old essay or report for diagnostic and preparation purposes.
 They also should complete a Student Tutorial Assessment form (pdf).